Consumer price index

-A consumer price index (CPI) is a price index, the price of a weighted average market basket of consumer goods and services purchased by households.
-Changes in measured CPI track changes in prices over time.
+A consumer price index (CPI) is a statistical estimate of the level of prices of goods and services bought for consumption purposes by households.
+It is calculated as the weighted average price of a market basket of consumer goods and services.
+Changes in CPI track changes in prices over time.
+The items in the basket are updated periodically to reflect changes in consumer spending habits.
+The prices of the goods and services in the basket are collected (often monthly) from a sample of retail and service establishments.
+The prices are then adjusted for changes in quality or features.
+Changes in the CPI can be used to track inflation over time and to compare inflation rates between different countries.
+While the CPI is not a perfect measure of inflation or the cost of living, it is a useful tool for tracking these economic indicators.
+It is one of several price indices calculated by many national statistical agencies.

 Overview

 A CPI is a statistical estimate constructed using the prices of a sample of representative items whose prices are collected periodically.
-Sub-indices and sub-sub-indices can be computed for different categories and sub-categories of goods and services, being combined to produce the overall index with weights reflecting their shares in the total of the consumer expenditures covered by the index.
-It is one of several price indices calculated by most national statistical agencies.
-The annual percentage change in a CPI is used as a measure of inflation.
-A CPI can be used to index (i.e. adjust for the effect of inflation) the real value of wages, salaries, and pensions; to regulate prices; and to deflate monetary magnitudes to show changes in real values.
-In most countries the CPI is one of the most closely watched national economic statistics.
+Sub-indices and sub-sub-indices can be computed for different categories and sub-categories of goods and services, which are combined to produce the overall index with weights reflecting their shares in the total of the consumer expenditures covered by the index.
+The annual percentage change in the CPI is used as a measure of inflation.
+A CPI can be used to index (i.e., adjust for the effect of inflation) the real value of wages, salaries, and pensions; to regulate prices; and to deflate monetary magnitudes to show changes in real values.
+In most countries, the CPI is one of the most closely watched national economic statistics.

-The index is usually computed monthly, or quarterly in some countries, as a weighted average of sub-indices for different components of consumer expenditure, such as food, housing, shoes, clothing, each of which is, in turn, a weighted average of sub-sub-indices.
-At the most detailed level, the elementary aggregate level, (for example, men's shirts sold in department stores in San Francisco), detailed weighting information is unavailable, so indices are computed using an unweighted arithmetic or geometric mean of the prices of the sampled product offers.
+The index is usually computed monthly, or quarterly in some countries, as a weighted average of sub-indices for different components of consumer expenditure, such as food, housing, shoes, and clothing, each of which is, in turn, a weighted average of sub-sub-indices.
+At the most detailed level, the elementary aggregate level (for example, men's shirts sold in department stores in San Francisco), detailed weighting information is unavailable, so indices are computed using an unweighted arithmetic or geometric mean of the prices of the sampled products.
 (However, the growing use of barcode scanner data is gradually making weighting information available even at the most detailed level.)
 These indices compare prices each month with prices in the price-reference month.
-The weights used to combine them into the higher-level aggregates, and then into the overall index, relate to the estimated expenditures during a preceding whole year of the consumers covered by the index on the products within its scope in the area covered.
-Thus the index is a fixed-weight index, but rarely a true Laspeyres index, since the weight-reference period of a year and the price-reference period, usually a more recent single month, do not coincide.
+The weights used to combine them into the higher-level aggregates and then into the overall index relate to the estimated expenditures during the preceding whole year of the consumers covered by the index on the products within its scope in the area covered.
+Thus, the index is a fixed-weight index but rarely a true Laspeyres index since the weight-reference period of a year and the price-reference period, usually a more recent single month, do not coincide.